 Introduction to an HRA

-HRA, also known as Health Reimbursement Accounts, consist of funds set aside by employers to reimburse employees for qualified medical expenses, just as an insurance plan will reimburse covered individuals for the cost of services incurred.
+HRA plans, also known as Health Reimbursement Accounts, consist of funds set aside by employers to reimburse employees for qualified medical expenses, just as an insurance plan will reimburse covered individuals for the cost of services incurred.

 An HRA is a tax-advantaged benefit that allows both employees and employers to save on the cost of healthcare.